BitcoinUnlimited/BUIP/BUIP-UAHF/buip-uahf-technical-spec.md

 "fork block": the first block in the active chain whose nTime is past the activation time.

+"fork EB": the user-specified value that EB shall be set to at activation time.
+EB can be adjusted post-activation by the user.

 "Large block" means a block satisfying 1,000,000 bytes < block size <= EB, where EB is as adjusted by REQ-4-1 and a regular block is a block up to 1,000,000 bytes in size.